 Especially in this cranberry sangria, because the fresh cranberries themselves aren't so juicy.
 And if they aren't juicy, the sangria will not taste like them either!

 Some may find this a weak sangria, and I'm fine with that!
 Add in more liquor and less juice - it all goes down to your personal preference.
 The bottom line of a sangria is that it should contain wine and fruit - whatever else you do, it would still be a sangria.
 Your sangria.

 Black Swan Cranberry Sangria

 Pour 1 bottle of red wine with 1 liter of cranberry juice into a large pitcher.
-Add 60 ml (4 tbsp) of cointreau or any other orange liqueur.
-Wash the cranberries and add those to the batch.
+Add 4 tablespoon of cointreau or any other orange liqueur.
+Wash the cranberries and add those to the pitcher.
 Give it a stir and let it chill.

 You could make red wine ice cubes ahead of time.
 When you leave the sangria to rest overnight you'll also have time to make these.
 Just pour red wine in an ice cube tray and freeze.

 This way your sangria will be cold but not watered down!

 If you like a little fizz, top each glass with a splash or two of sparkling water.
 That makes the cranberry sangria extra refreshing.

 I made this cranberry sangria to specifically go well with a dark Halloween theme, but that doesn't mean you can't drink this on any other occasion.
 Serve with orange wedges and cinnamon sticks for Thanksgiving, and without for Halloween.
 Enjoy!